scandum/quadsort/README.md

 elements each.
 In the second row, step 1, block A and B have been merged to swap memory into a single sorted block of 8 elements.
 In the third row, step 2, block C and D have also been merged to swap memory.
-In the last row, step 3, the blocks are merged back to main memory and we're left with 1 block of 16 sorted elements.
-The following is a visualization of an array with 64 random elements getting sorted.
+In the last row, step 3, the blocks are merged back to main memory and we're left with 1 fully sorted block.
+The following is a visualization of an array with 64random elements getting sorted.

 ![quadsort visualization](/images/quadsort.gif)